 5. Rhythmic Movement Brigs Healing

-Music has a way of causing movements like dancing, swaying, or tapping your feet.
+Music has a way of causing movements like dancing, swaying or tapping your feet.
 And music paired with movement becomes a pretty powerful healing force for emotions.

-In Why Dancing is Good for the Mind and Soul, you will learn how moving your body to music raises your spirits, releases endorphins, and keeps you feel more alive.
-For those of us healing from emotional trauma, the body’s engagement with music can be the first step toward feeling again.
+In the article on Why Dancing is Good for the Mind and Soul, you will learn how moving your body to music raises your spirits, releases endorphins and keeps you feel more alive.

 6. Music Reconnects Us with Hope